cltl/multilingual-wiki-event-pipeline/README.md

 # multilingual-wiki-event-pipeline

 This project aims to extract information about incidents of a particular type.
 This information consists of structured data on the incidents from Wikidata, as well as unstructured description and supporting sources from Wikipedia.
-We obtain information from Wikipedia in multiple languages (currently tested with Dutch, Italian, and Japanese).
+We obtain information from Wikipedia in multiple languages (currently tested with Dutch, Italian, English, and Japanese).

 ## Authors